We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 1. Invest in Removable Products

 Pops of color can brighten any space, but you may lose interest in the design after a few years.
+When considering the cheap ways to decorate your apartment. don’t underestimate removable products.
 Instead of committing to something permanent — and expensive — choose a removable product like wallpaper or peel-and-stick tile.
 You can enjoy all the benefits of a room makeover with a fraction of the commitment and price.
 This is especially helpful for renters since 37% of them live in apartments, and most landlords do not allow permanent changes.

 Make sure to read reviews on each product before purchasing.
 Lower quality products may leave marks on your walls or furniture — making them more troublesome.

 Minimalist decor and a minimalist style is one of the best ways to create a peaceful, luxurious and artful space with your decor without breaking the bank.
 Minimalism is all about using clean lines and the belief that less is more.
 Neutral colors and few accessories can actually make a room feel brighter and more open.